LoganR333/UNH-IT718/Lab3-Static-Web-Site/Azure/README.md

 az group create --name $RESOURCE_GROUP --location $REGION
 ```
 ### Create a storage account
+> [!warning]
+> Some students in the past have issues with the following command.
+The command requires a registered resource provider.
+> It is OK for the lab to create the storage-account in the portal.
 ```
 az storage account create \
     --name "$ACCOUNT" \